Areas of Law for J.D. Students

 While the vision of a power suit-clad lawyer arguing a brilliant case in front of judge and jury may be a familiar one if you’re a fan of prime-time television, this is far from an accurate depiction of real employment for most people in the legal field.
 Lawyers comprise a breadth and depth of specialties—each with their own unique area of legal expertise.

-You’re not required to know what field of law you want to practice before starting law school—education is often a journey of discovery, after all—but it is helpful to have an understanding of the different areas of practice before you begin your legal studies in-depth.
-The following areas of law are some of the more common fields of practice in the legal community.
+You’re not required to know what field of law you want to practice before starting law school—education is often a journey of discovery, after all—but it is helpful to have an understanding of the different areas of the practice of law in the United States before you begin your legal studies in-depth.
+The following types of law are some of the more common fields of practice in the legal community.

 As evidenced by the abundance of shows like Law & Order on television today, this may be the most well-known field of practice.
 In short, criminal law is concerned with the punishment of people who commit crimes.
 Prosecutors and district attorneys represent the interests of the state in prosecuting people accused of crimes while their counterparts, criminal defense attorneys, are tasked with defending the rights of the accused.
 If you are looking for a legal career centered in the courtroom, criminal law could be the right avenue for you.
 But it’s not all courtroom work—you’ll have to do extensive research, draft legal briefs, fill out paperwork, and meet with lots of individuals outside the courtroom.